What's new in version 1810 of Configuration Manager current branch

-SQL change tracking cleanup: A new check if the site database has a backlog of SQL change tracking data.
-For more information, including a procedure to verify and clear this backlog, see SQL change tracking cleanup.
+SQL Server change tracking cleanup: A new check if the site database has a backlog of SQL Server change tracking data.
+For more information, including a procedure to verify and clear this backlog, see SQL Server change tracking cleanup.

-SQL Native Client version: This prerequisite check is updated for versions of SQL Native Client that support TLS 1.2.
-The minimum version is SQL 2012 SP4.
-For more information, see SQL Native Client version.
+SQL Server Native Client version: This prerequisite check is updated for versions of SQL Server Native Client that support TLS 1.2.
+The minimum version is SQL Server 2012 SP4.
+For more information, see SQL Server Native Client version.

 Site system on Windows cluster node: The Configuration Manager setup process no longer blocks installation of the site server role on a computer with the Windows role for Failover Clustering.
-SQL Always On requires this role, so previously you couldn't colocate the site database on the site server.
-With this change, you can create a highly available site with fewer servers by using SQL Always On and a site server in passive mode.
+SQL Server Always On availability groups require this role, so previously you couldn't colocate the site database on the site server.
+With this change, you can create a highly available site with fewer servers by using an availability group and a site server in passive mode.
 For more information, see Windows Failover Cluster.